mskf1383/pashmak/README.md

 println $name; # VariableError: undefined variable $name, because it is in App namespace and is accessible with `$App.name`
 ```

-this system is very useful.
+This system is very useful.

 ### use operation
-the `use` operation is a command to use content of a namespace.
+The `use` operation is a command to use content of a namespace.

-look at this example:
+Look at this example:

 ```bash
 namespace App;